Weight Loss Calculator by Goal Date

 How to Lose Weight and Keep It Off

-Losing weight isn't just diet and exercise, it's a lifestyle change.
-Rather than following fad diets or hoping for a quick fix, losing weight in a healthy, lasting manner is much more likely with careful diet change and the right exercise regimen.
+Losing & keeping it off isn't just diet and exercise, it's a complete lifestyle change.
+Rather than following fad diets or hoping for a quick fix, losing in a healthy, lasting manner is much more likely with careful diet change and the right exercise regimen.
 Lifestyle and habit changes don't happen in a day, but because of the amount of effort that goes into making those changes, you're more likely to develop habits that give you lasting results.

 This step-by-step guide takes a look at how to alter your eating habits and your workout habits to maximize your weight loss most effectively.
-Identifying bad habits and working hard to change them over time is key to both weighing less and remaining at a healthy weight once you've reached that goal.
-On top of breaking bad habits, learning healthy habits and implementing lifestyle changes will improve your weight and your overall health.
+Identifying bad habits and working hard to change them over time is key to both weighing less and remaining healthy once you've reached that goal.
+On top of breaking bad habits, learning healthy habits and implementing lifestyle changes will improve your overall health.

 Creating a Healthy Diet